 What about you?

-In the fourth season of Marvels Agents Of SHIELD, the team becomes trapped in a virtual world called the Framework, which presents an alternate timeline based on their biggest regrets.
+In the fourth season of Agents of S.H.I.E.L.D., the team becomes trapped in a virtual world called the Framework, which presents an alternate timeline based on their biggest regrets.
 In this universe, Agent May saved that little girl in Beirut, but as a consequence, the little girl caused an even bigger disaster in Cambridge, which led to the Inhumans becoming even more hated and feared than they are in the regular universe.

 In the episode "Mr. Monk and the Three Julies", a graduate student named Julie Teeger (who is not to be confused with Natalie's daughter) ends up getting a package meant to be delivered to a housewife of the same name by mistake, and generously delivers it to the rightful receiver.
 Unfortunately, that package contained evidence that the housewife's husband was unfaithful, so both Julies end up dead.